satyamahesh813/ev-charger-finder/README.md

 **Geolocation not working:**
 - Ensure HTTPS is enabled (required by browsers)
 - Check browser location permissions
-- Try the manual search feature
+- Try the manual search features

 ## License